walczakw/p1-brilliant-vision/README.md

 ## Introduction

 The “Brilliant Vision” is a small business website of a local opticians in Killarney, Ireland.
-The site targets anyone needing opticians services and provides essential information for potential customers such as a list of services offered, booking an appointment form, location of the store with its opening hours and a google map.
+The site targets anyone needing opticians services and provides essential information for potential customers such as a list of services offered, the appointment booking form, location of the store with its opening hours and a google map.
 It also contains a ‘Gallery’ page showcasing glasses and sunglasses.

 [View the live project here](https://walczakw.github.io/p1-brilliant-vision/)